mmenestret/jdegoes.github.io/_posts/2014-09-09-newtypes-suck.md

 In my preceding example, given a `String`, I can get an email (`Email "foo"`).
 Given an `Email`, I can also get a `String`, e.g. by pattern matching on the `Email` constructor.

 Stated differently, and also approximately because I'm ignoring bottom: the `String` and `Email` types are isomorphic; they contain the same inhabitants, for any useful definition of "same".
-The only substantive difference between the preceding `String` and `Email` is the name of the data constructor (call `Email` and `AbergrackleFoozywatzit`, and what has changed?).
+The only substantive difference between the preceding `String` and `Email` is the name of the data constructor (call `Email` an `AbergrackleFoozyWatzit`, and what has changed?).

 Hence, my previous criticism of newtypes as "programming by name".